Paul72187/Tennis/README.md

 As a user
-So that I can understand more about which playing surfaces tennis players are most successful on I want to be able to sse a list of the current Top 100 tennis players and their tournament victories broken down by playing surface
+So that I can understand more about which playing surfaces tennis players are most successful on I want to be able to see a list of the current Top 100 tennis players and their tournament victories broken down by playing surface

+As a user
+So that I can understand more about which tennis players are better servers and/or better returners I want to be able to access data on players' service and return games.